 Some can even heat the room for you to make it an even more pleasant experience.

-Now that you’ve learned just about everything you need to know about choosing the best towel warmer, you’re ready to compare options and choose the right one for you.
+Now that you’ve learned just about everything you need to know about choosing the a towel warmer, you’re ready to compare options and choose the right one for you.

 If you’re on a budget or looking for a standalone model, our recommendation is the Brookstone Towel Warmer.
 It offers the best value and solid capacity in a stylish design.